Demystifying Credit Card Terms: A Comprehensive Guide

 Knowing how rates on your credit card work can save you money and prevent unpleasant surprises.
 Here are the key terms you need to understand.

 • Annual Percentage Rate (APR): The annual cost of borrowing money on a credit card.
-It includes the interest rate and any additional fees charged by the card issuer.
+It includes the interest rate and any additional fees the card issuer charges.
 The APR is often used to compare different card and loan offers.

-• Balance Transfer APR: This is the interest rate charged on the balance transferred from one card to another.
-It may be lower as part of a special offer, but can also be higher than the regular APR.
+• Balance Transfer APR is the interest rate charged on the balance transferred from one card to another.
+It may be lower as part of a special offer but can also be higher than the regular APR.

 • Cash Advance APR: The interest rate charged on cash borrowed from a card, usually higher than the APR for purchases.
 Interest on cash advances typically begins accruing immediately, with no grace period.

-• Introductory APR: An APR offered for a limited period of time after a new account is opened.
+• Introductory APR: An APR is offered for a limited period after a new account is opened.
 After the introductory period ends, the APR reverts to the regular rate.
 (See 0% Intro Rate Offers)

 • Penalty APR: An increased rate that may be applied if you make a late payment or violate other terms of your credit card agreement.

-• Prime Rate: A reference interest rate used by banks to determine the APR for credit cards and other loans.
+• Prime Rate: A reference interest rate banks use to determine the APR for credit cards and other loans.
 It’s based on the federal funds rate set by the Federal Reserve.

-• Variable Rate: An interest rate that can change over time based on changes in an underlying interest rate index.
+• Variable Rate: An interest rate that can change over time based on underlying interest rate index changes.

-• Zero Percent APR: An introductory offer where no interest is charged for a specified period of time.
+• Zero Percent APR: An introductory offer with no interest for a specified time.
 After the promotional period, the APR changes to the regular rate.

 2. Fees and Charges on Your Card

-Credit cards can come with a variety of fees and understanding what they are can help you avoid them or factor them into your cost considerations.
+Credit cards can come with various fees, and understanding them can help you avoid them or factor them into your cost considerations.

 • Balance Transfer Fee: A fee charged when you transfer a balance from one card to another.
 It’s typically a percentage of the transferred amount.